Katherine Elizabeth Fleming

 Katherine Elizabeth Fleming is President and CEO of the J. Paul Getty Trust and the Alexander S. Onassis Professor of Hellenic Culture and Civilization in the Department of History at New York University (NYU) as well as Provost Emerita of the university.
 She was Provost of NYU from 2016 to 2022.

-Due to her influence, she is often regarded as one of the most significant figures in the art world, and has been referred to as the most influential woman in American art and culture.
+Due to her influence, she is regarded as one of the most significant figures in the art world, and has been referred to as the most influential woman in American art and culture.

 Career

 Fleming holds a certificate in Theology from King's College London (1985), a BA from Barnard College of Columbia University (1988), an MA from the University of Chicago (1989), and a PhD (1995) from the University of California, Berkeley.

 She specializes in the modern history of Greece and the broader Mediterranean.

 Fleming was the second director (after Tony R. Judt) of the Remarque Institute.
 Fleming was associate director of the institute from 2002 until Judt's death in 2010.

 Fleming has been longterm associate member of the faculty of the department of history of the École Normale Supérieure in Paris, where she ran a multi-year workshop on the history of the Mediterranean with the French historian of Italy, Gilles Pécout.
 Fleming was in residence at the École Normale from 2007 to 2011, although she retained her positions at NYU.

-Fleming was the co-founder and co-director (with Sofia Papaioannou) of "Istorima," a large-scale oral history/public humanities project funded by the Stavros Niarchos Foundation.
+Fleming was the co-founder and co-director (with Sofia Papaioannou) of "Istorima," a large-scale oral history/public humanities project in Greece funded by the Stavros Niarchos Foundation.

 Fleming was President of the board of the University of Piraeus in Piraeus, Greece from 2012 to 2016.
-She is an appointee to the Administrative Board of the Chancellerie des Universités de Paris; member of the Conseil Scientifique of the Bibliothèque Nationale de France; board member of the ALIPH Foundation; Executive Board member of the John S. Latsis Public Benefit Foundation; Trustee of Barnard College of Columbia University; Director at Time Partners, an independent private markets advisory firm based in London; Director at the NASDAQ-traded AudioEye (AEYE), and Independent Director at Accor, among other engagements.
+She is an appointee to the Administrative Board of the Chancellerie des Universités de Paris; member of the Conseil Scientifique of the Bibliothèque Nationale de France; board member of the ALIPH Foundation; Executive Board member of the John S. Latsis Public Benefit Foundation; Trustee of Barnard College of Columbia University; Director at Time Partners, an independent private markets advisory firm based in London; Director at AudioEye (AEYE), and Independent Director at Accor.
 Fleming has served on numerous editorial boards.

 The Getty's joint acquisition with the National Portrait Gallery, London of "Portrait of Mai (Omai)" by Sir Joshua Reynolds was announced as "Acquisition of the Year" for 2023 by Apollo Magazine.

 During the Palisades Fire of January 2025, there was significant international media interest in the Getty Villa and its survival, with Fleming and her team gaining attention for their safety protocols and round-the-clock attentiveness to the security of the site, staff, and collections.